PFTL/website_articles/articles/_basler_cameras.md

 It is possible to get the units of the ``ExposureTime``, as well as the current value, the minimum, and the maximum.
 The code above shows the two ways of getting the information, using methods such as ``GetUnit`` or attributes like ``Unit``.
 Again, this is a matter of personal preference and consistency through larger projects.

 ## PylonViewer as documentation entry point
 The examples above are a great starting point, but the main problem is that they are limited.
-As soon as we want to do something slightly different, we will need to use a different approach.
+As soon as we want to do something slightly more complex, we will need to use a different approach.
 For example, we know the minimum and maximum value of the exposure time, but how do we know the minimum difference between possible values?
 Fortunately, Basler bundles the PylonViewer with their software package.
 Let's see what information it provides when we select the exposure time:

 ![](./_basler/pylon_viewer_01.png)